dominictarr/hashlru/README.md

 This algorithm does not give you an ordered list of the N most recently used items, but you do not really need that!
 The property of dropping the lest recent items is still preserved.

+see a [benchmark](https://github.com/dominictarr/bench-lru) of this against the other LRU implementations on npm.

 ## example

 ``` js